StoneyDova/The-World-of-Aeloria/content/my-notes/Giant Vords.md

-Massive trees standing at over 450ft, these tree's only grow in Northern [Elaria](content/my-notes/Elaria.md) and some [Skylands](content/my-notes/Skylands.md).
+Massive trees standing at over 450ft, these tree's only grow in Northern [Elaria](content/my-notes/Elaria.md) and [Skylands](content/my-notes/Skylands.md)